freeCodeCamp/guide/pages/docs/certificates-guide/split-your-bootstrap-row/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Split your Bootstrap Row"
+title: "Split your Bootstrap Row"
+parent: "certificates-guide"
 ---

 Create two `div` elements within your row, both with the class `col-xs-6`.